 The Dry Rub

 About half of the dry rub is placed on the pork shoulder before it is vacuum-sealed.
-After it is cooked sous vide, you will pat it dry and place more of the dry rub on the pork before it is finished cooking in the smoker or oven.
+After it is cooked sous vide, you will pat it dry and place more of the dry rub on the pork before it is finished in the smoker or oven.
 Adding rub a second time will add even more flavor and help form the bark during the second cook.

-It’s recommended to use heavy vacuum seal bags (ad) for long cooks over using ziplock bags.
-With the long cook and the large piece of meat, there is a bigger risk that the bag can break and leak when using a ziplock bag.
+It’s recommended to use heavy vacuum seal bags (ad) for long cooks over using Ziplock bags.
+With the long cook and the large piece of meat, there is a bigger risk that the bag can break and leak when using a Ziplock bag.
 A heavy vacuum seal bag virtually eliminates this risk.

-When sous vide cooking for long cooks, it’s important to cover the water bath and insulate the container to prevent evaporation and keep the sous vide machine from working harder than it needs to.
+When sous vide cooking for long periods, it’s important to cover the water bath and insulate the container to prevent evaporation and keep the sous vide machine from working harder than it needs to.
 Covering and insulating the container is less important for quicker sous vide cooks

 Use towels to wrap the container to insulate it and prevent heat from escaping.
 If you really want to insulate it, you can place the sous vide container inside a cooler and surround it with towels.

 There’s a lot of opinion on if you should smoke the pork shoulder before or after it is sous vide.
 My opinion is that it should be sous vide first then finished in the smoker or oven.
-The reason is that the flavorful bark that is formed in the BBQ would be broken down if it were sous vide after.
+The reason is that the flavorful bark that is formed in the BBQ would be broken down if it were cooked sous vide after.

 Go with apple, cherry (affiliate) or a combination of both when smoking pork.
 You don’t want to use anything too strong that can overpower the delicate pork flavors.
 Applewood and cherry have wonderfully complex sweet flavors that go great with the pork.

-When smoking with charcoal; I recommend using wood chunks vs chips, as they burn for longer.
+When smoking with charcoal, I recommend using wood chunks vs chips, as they burn for longer.

 While this recipe technically does both, a pork shoulder only cooked in the smoker does come out different.
 I found the sous vide version to be much moister and more tender than the 7-hour smoked version.
 However, the smoker only version did have much more smoke and BBQ flavor.